liberland/laws/drafting/consolidated/referendum-law.md

    a) Regulation or an Adopted Referendum in the Enactment Period phase; or

-   b) Judge, Vice-President, or the President.
+   b) An elected official, a Judge, Vice-President, or the President.

 3. Upon submitting the Proposal, it becomes a Referendum at the beginning of the next Referendum Period.

 ### Article 16: Voting on a Public Veto

-1. Voting on a Public Veto is conducted in the same manner as voting on a general Referendum, but each Citizen may only use one LLM for each Public Veto.
-The Constitution prescribes the Tallies.
+Voting on a Public Veto is conducted in the same manner as voting on a general Referendum, but each Citizen may only use one LLM for each Public Veto.
+The voting requirement shall be 50 percent plus one vote to effect the Public Veto.

 ## Chapter 5: Final Provision

 ### Article 17: Legal Force

-1. This Law takes legal force at the end of a standard Enactment Period following its adoption in the Referendum.
+This Law takes legal force at the end of a standard Enactment Period following its adoption in the Referendum.